Omar-Karimov/Credit-Decision-Model-MLOps/src/README.md

 ## Additional Resources

-For further insights into the data analysis, model development process, and exploratory findings, please refer to the Jupyter notebooks located in the `Notebooks/` directory at the root of this project.
-These notebooks serve as a practical guide to understanding the preprocessing, training, and prediction stages within a machine learning workflow, tailored to a logistic regression model for loan approval prediction.
+For insights into the initial stages of data analysis and model development, please explore the Jupyter notebooks located in the Notebooks/ directory at the root of this project.
+While the comprehensive training pipeline, featuring a variety of machine learning models and grid search for hyperparameter tuning, is implemented in the training_pipeline.py script, the notebooks offer foundational knowledge and a focused look at using logistic regression for loan approval prediction.

 Included Notebooks:
 - `EDA_Loan.ipynb`: This notebook presents an exploratory data analysis (EDA) on the loan dataset, providing visual and statistical insights into the features that influence loan approval decisions.
-- `Loan_Experiment.ipynb`: Although the project focuses on implementing a logistic regression model, this notebook illustrates the steps taken to preprocess the data, train the model, and evaluate its performance.
-The emphasis is on demonstrating the application of machine learning operations (MLOps) practices rather than comparing multiple models.
+- `Loan_Experiment.ipynb`: The emphasis is on demonstrating the application of machine learning operations (MLOps) practices rather than comparing multiple models.
+For a more comprehensive exploration of model selection and optimization, the training_pipeline.py script extends beyond logistic regression.

 Additionally, the Notebooks folder includes:
 - `log_trained_model_v1.pkl` - A pickle file of the trained logistic regression model ready for making predictions.